National Audit Office (United Kingdom): Auditors of the Imprest (1559–1785)

 In 1559 an office was set up, with responsibility for auditing Exchequer payments, called the Auditors of the Imprest.

 Commission for Auditing the Public Accounts (1785–1866)

 In 1785 a Commission for Auditing the Public Accounts was established by statute (the former arrangement having fallen into abeyance).
 Its members, the Commissioners of Audit, were five in number (increased to ten in 1806).
 The Commissioners worked closely with the Comptroller of the Exchequer (who was charged with controlling the issue of funds to the government) following the establishment of that office in 1834.

 Exchequer and Audit Department (1867–1984)

 Under the terms of the Exchequer and Audit Departments Act 1866, the offices of the Comptroller of the Exchequer and the Commissioners of Audit were merged and their duties vested in a new official: the Comptroller and Auditor General (formally the Comptroller General of the Receipt and Issue of Her Majesty's Exchequer and Auditor General of Public Accounts).

 National Audit Office (1984–present)

-The NAO developed from the former Exchequer and Audit Department (founded in 1866) in 1983 as the auditor for central government (including most of the externalised agencies and public bodies) as part of an "appropriate mechanism" to check and reinforce departmental balance and matching of quantitative allocation with qualitative purpose (as set out by public policy).
-The existence and work of the NAO are underpinned by three fundamental principles of public audit: